 Savings accounts and credit cards that are a bit more complex still have merit–the DBS Multiplier Savings Account and POSB Everyday Credit Card pairing offers a great example.
 This combination is best fit to financially-savvy individuals who don't mind tracking several banking products, different types of spend categories, and specific merchants eligible for rewards.
 To start, DBS Multiplier Account bases interest rates on a matrix of product use, salary crediting, balance size, and size/volume of monthly transactions.
 While the intersection of factors can become a bit complicated, it's possible to earn an effective 3.65% p.a. interest–the highest on the market.

 One of the product categories qualifying for boosted interest is spending with any DBS or POSB credit card.
 Comparing the various options available, POSB Everyday Card is likely the best pairing option for the average consumer.
-Cardholders earn a 5% rebate on dining and groceries, 10% on taxis and overseas, 3% on personal care and 1% on recurring bills–which altogether offers great coverage, but is often limited to select merchants.
-Unlike other cards, most of POSB Everyday Card's spend categories have high–or completely lack–earnings caps.
-Overall, an average consumer with a well-rounded, S$2k/month budget might expect to earn S$90-S$100 in cashback.
+Cardholders earn a 8% rebate on online food delivery, 5% on groceries, 3% on dining, shopping and personal spend, and 1% on recurring bills – which altogether offers great coverage, but is often limited to select merchants.
+Each spend category has a cashback cap of S$15 per month have high–or completely lack–earnings caps.
+Overall, an average consumer with a well-rounded, S$2,000/month budget might expect to earn S$90-S$100 in cashback.

 Combining earnings from both DBS Multiplier and POSB Everyday Card produces an impressive final sum.
 Following the criteria explored above (S$25k balance, salary crediting and S$2k monthly spend), it's possible to achieve an approximate S$130+ in value in one month.
 It's worth mentioning, however, that frequent travellers seeking miles rewards may want to consider DBS Altitude Visa Card instead.